Amazon says it’s doubling down on opening Whole Foods stores. That sounds familiar.

 “While we’ve seen encouraging signals in our Amazon-branded physical grocery stores, we haven’t yet created a truly distinctive customer experience with the right economic model needed for large-scale expansion,” the company wrote, explaining its decision to close the remaining Amazon Go and Amazon Fresh stores — some of which will be converted into Whole Foods locations.

-In December, Amazon said it offered same-day grocery delivery in 2,300 US cities and it’s planning to expand to more locations in 2026.
-And just last week, the company won approval to open a massive hybrid big-box grocery store and fulfillment center outside Chicago.
+In December, Amazon said it offered same-day grocery delivery in 2,300 US cities and was planning to expand to more locations in 2026.
+Just last week, the company won approval to open a massive hybrid big-box grocery store and fulfillment center outside Chicago.

-Whether Amazon’s latest pledge marks a real shift will become clear only if its store counts start rising much more quickly than they have been.
+Whether Amazon’s latest pledge marks a real shift will become clear only if its store count starts rising much more quickly than it has been.